TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ReregisterVersions.rst

 #.
 Pushes and deletes them to origin

 #.
-Takes a nap of 60 seconds and after each push, in order to allow rendering of branch before deleting branch
+Takes a nap for 60 seconds after each push in order to allow rendering of the branch before deleting it

 #.
 Deletes them locally